-Three-Step Sample Enrichment in Less than 20 Minutes
+Three-Step Cell Enrichment in Less than 20 Minutes

 In cellular biology, downstream assay results are highly dependent on the quality of the preliminary samples used.
 Poor quality samples – such as those containing a high percentage of dead cells and debris – will produce poor results.
 It is the fundamental quality of the starting sample that ultimately dictates the quality of the results, and it is the sample preparation step which is often the most difficult to achieve successfully.